SCHOOL NUTRITION EQUITY

 Nebraska Appleseed’s school nutrition equity work is made possible through No Kid Hungry Nebraska, a public-private coalition working to end childhood hunger.
 The partnership between Share Our Strength and Nebraska Appleseed is ending childhood hunger in Nebraska by ensuring kids get the food they need.

 For many students, school is the place where a majority of their daily calories are consumed.
-Recent research shows that schools are where American kids eat the healthiest and are one of few places where food consumption is equitable by income, race/ethnicity, and education.
+Research shows that schools are where American kids eat the healthiest and are one of few places where food consumption is equitable by income, race/ethnicity, and education.
 Tackling hunger in the community helps meet the basic needs of students, in turn helping them succeed in the classroom.

 Click on your district to find selected district and county data on school nutrition and equity along with strategies for addressing barriers to equity in your schools.

 Decreasing hunger in schools is a fundamental step in reducing racial and economic disparities in the community.
 When making sure that kids of all backgrounds get fed, it’s important to acknowledge potential barriers that could prevent them from eating school meals.
 These barriers can be things like:

 - Bus schedules